-Most extant sturgeons are anadromous (i.e. migrate between salt- and freshwater environments) whereas extant paddlefishes are limnetic (i.e. exclusively inhabit freshwater habitats)8,19.
+Most extant sturgeons are anadromous (i.e. migrate between salt- and freshwater environments) whereas extant paddlefishes are limnetic (i.e. exclusively inhabit freshwater habitats)7,17,18.
 The oxygen isotopic graphs of sturgeon bone in DePalma et al.5 exhibit large annual variations, presumably reflecting the anadromous nature of these fishes, whereas the corresponding graphs for paddlefish bone register little variation5.
-Despite these contrasting migratory strategies recorded in 𝛿18O, the carbon isotopic graphs for the sturgeons and paddlefishes are essentially identical5; the sturgeon carbon isotopic records did not capture annual fluctuations in prey availability and affinity, expressed through relative 13C uptake, consistent with migration between marine and freshwater environments9-15.
-This would imply that limnetic paddlefishes and anadromous sturgeons maintained very similar diets despite inhabiting respectively freshwater and marine environments for a certain part of the year.
-Although the 13C cyclicity observed in sturgeon bone remains within the plausible value range for the marine realm, the near-perfect match with the plot trajectories in the paddlefish records is highly unexpected.
-This result is challenging to explain and remains unaddressed by the authors5.
+Despite these contrasting migratory strategies recorded in 𝛿18O, the carbon isotopic graphs for the sturgeons and paddlefishes are essentially identical5; there is no signal difference that can be attributed to anadromous and limnetic lifestyles8-14.
+The presented data would, however, imply that limnetic paddlefishes and anadromous sturgeons maintained remarkably similar diets despite their contrasting migratory strategies.
+While the observed 13C cyclicity in sturgeon bone remains within the plausible value range for the marine realm, its near-perfect alignment with the plot trajectories in the paddlefish records is highly unexpected and warrants further explanation, a point not addressed by the authors.

 Primary data:

 No primary isotopic data are presented, either with the paper itself or through a linked online repository.
-The publication also lacks a Data Availability Statement5, despite representing a strict requirement for publication in Scientific Reports.
-Repeated requests to the Scientific Reports editorial board for clarification on this omission have gone unanswered over the last two years.
+The publication also lacks a Data Availability Statement5, despite such a statement being a strict requirement for publication in Scientific Reports.

 Analytical facility:

 The facility where the stable isotopic analyses were carried out is not revealed, nor are the dates when the experiments were conducted.
-Curtis McKinney, who is stated to have carried out the analyses, passed away in 2017 and cannot be consulted about the referred analytical work.
+Curtis McKinney, who is stated to have carried out the analyses5, passed away in 2017 and cannot be consulted about the referred analytical work.

 Methods:

-The isotopic section of the Methods declaration is very brief and thereby fails to provide a sufficiently adequate account of the techniques, sample weights, and adopted standards to replicate the analyses.
+The isotopic section of the Methods declaration is brief and lacks a sufficiently detailed account of the techniques, sample weights, and adopted standards necessary for replicating the analyses.
+To adhere to best practices in reporting, the following methodological details should be provided:

+Description of the analytical facilities used and the specific location of the laboratory where the analyses were conducted;

+Estimation of sample weights (in milligrams or micrograms) after extraction;

+Description of sample treatment, including the acids and bases used, as well as the procedures followed;

+Identification of carbonate standards utilised for calibration purposes;

+Specification of the analytical precision achieved.

+These methodological details are conventionally declared in published literature, as evidenced by studies cited4,6,7,8,9,10,11,12,13,14,15,16,19,20,21,22,23,24,25,26,27,28,29,30.

 Sampling density and amount of carbon:

-The stable isotope graphs5 imply that, in some cases, up to 43 samples must have been successfully obtained along an 800 µm transect.
+Stable isotope graphs in DePalma et al5 imply that, in some cases, up to 43 samples must have been successfully obtained along an 800 µm transect.
 Since the drill bits used for sampling are conical in shape, drilling deeper to yield more material inevitably also widens the drill holes.
 Caution thus needs to be exercised as to avoid intersection of the drill holes and prevent contaminated spot sampling.
-43 individual samples yielded along a 800-µm-long transect corresponds with a maximum drill bit width of 18.60 µm, which equates to (much) less than half the diameter of a typical human hair.
-Only 10% by weight of hydroxyapatite consists of the structural carbonate20 that is available for stable isotope analysis.
+43 individual samples yielded along an 800-µm-long transect corresponds with a maximum drill bit width of 18.60 µm, which equates to (much) less than half the diameter of a typical human hair.
+Only 10% by weight of hydroxyapatite consists of the structural carbonate30 that is available for stable isotope analysis.
 Since the amount of material required for reliable stable isotope analysis varies across the potentially available analytical techniques, the protocols used for obtaining sufficient material as well as for conducting isotopic analyses at the reported spatial resolution require explicit specification.

 Graphs in the paper and in the Supplementary Information: